githubPratima/HIV-AIDS-Data-Exploration/README.md

                               and others seems no change at all.

 4.  <strong>Linechart</strong> For the trend of cases by country, Botswana, Malawi, Namibia, Uganda, and Zimbabwe are experiencing a decrease, while Eswatini, Mozambique, and South
                               Africa are showing an increase.
+<h1>Death dataset</h1> The "Death" dataset consists of columns including Country, Year, Count, Count_median, Count_min, Count_max, WHO Region, and Percentage.
+Within this dataset, the Count_min, Count_median, and Count_max columns contain missing values, which have been effectively handled using the fillna method.